Janne Stark: Biography

 In August 2019 Janne left Grand Design.
 In November the same year, Janne recorded a tribute to Welsh hard rock band Budgie under the project name Bandolier Kings.
 The album also features singer/guitarist Tony Spinner and guest spots from former Budgie members Tony Bourge and Steve Williams.
 Other guests includes for example Kyoji Yamamoto of Bow Wow, Ian Haugland of Europe, John Gallagher of Raven and Bill Steer of Firebird.
 27 November 2020 saw two releases emerge from Janne, first off was of the second album by Merryweather Stark, entitled Rock Solid (CD/LP on GMR Music) and secondly the fourth album by Mountain of Power, entitled "Volume Four".
 This album featured guest spots from musicians such as Rob Lamothe of Riverdogs, Carl Dixon of Coney Hatch, Neil Merryweather and more.

 On 18 June 2021 German label Pride & Joy released the third album by Constancia, entitled Brave New World. and in 2024 the follow-up IV Evermore saw the light of day on the same label, now seeing Janne handling both guitars and bass, plus mixing and mastering the album.

 In 2022 Overdrive played their 42nd anniversary shows (which were supposed to be in 2020 as the 40th anniversary, but were postponed due to Covid), for example at the Sweden Rock Festival, a show which was also filmed for a future DVD.
 The same year Regain Records also re-issued "Reflexions", "Metal Attack" and "Swords and Axes" with lots of bonus tracks.

 On November 11 Grooveyard Records released the second Bandolier Kings album "Time To Remember", featuring guest spots from Budgie members Tony Bourge as well a musicians such as Andy La Rocque, Rowan Robertson, Doug Rappoport, John Gallagher etc. In the same month German label Metalville released the CD and LP Cosmic Affect by Merryweather Stark Wackerman, an album recorded already in 2019, but not finished until 2022.
 Besides Janne, the trio features Neil Merryweather and drummer John Wackerman.

+In 2025 Janne joined UK based heavy metal band Nerve Star whose debut single was released in November 2025.